andOlga/umineko-catbox-english/README.md

 ## Applying the patch

-The game, and this patch, can be played either in three ways:
+The game, and this patch, can be played either in two ways:
 - On PC, via a Switch emulator (either Ryujinx or Yuzu)
-- On PC, via a source port (shin)
 - On a hackable Nintendo Switch, via Atmosphère

+Additionally, two promising future developments exist for the game.
+These do not currently work, but likely will in the future:
+- An ENTERGRAM engine source port, shin.
+- Skyline, an Android emulator for the Switch.

 Please follow the below instructions to get the patch set up.